JOHN KAMP : BIO

 John Kamp is a landscape designer, urban planner, and urban designer.
-He holds a master's degree in urban planning and design from UCLA, a bachelor's degree from Wesleyan University, and has an extensive background in ecology and has worked as a city planner and designer for the City of Los Angeles.
-He grew up in Minnesota and has spent extensive time in Los Angeles, Sweden, and Mexico.
-His varied educational background and his diverse travels have helped him to formulate a unique approach to landscape design that emphasizes movement, form, and change.
+He holds a master's degree in urban planning and design from UCLA, and a bachelor's degree from Wesleyan University.
+He has an extensive background in ecology and has worked as a city planner and designer for the City of Los Angeles.
+He grew up in Minnesota but has lived in Los Angeles, France, and Mexico, and has spent considerable time in Sweden.
+His varied educational background and his diverse travels have helped him to formulate a unique approach to landscape and urban design that is at once accessible and singular.

-Aside from the array of landscapes he has designed for a diverse clientele, Mr. Kamp has lectured extensively on issues surrounding front yards, circumstantial urbanism, and the role culture and immigration have played in the evolving urban form of the United States.
-These studies have further shaped and helped hone his design approach into one that is at once rustic, formal, and truly modern.
+Aside from the array of landscapes and urban design projects he has designed and produced, Mr. Kamp has lectured extensively on issues surrounding front yards, circumstantial urbanism, and the role culture and immigration have played in the evolving urban form of the United States.